VelenkosiniNkosi/PersonalUFSwebsite/README.md

 # PersonalUFSwebsite
-A clone of the UFS website improved and friendly
+A clone of the UFS website improved and friendly using javascript,html,css and ReactJS